 There is scheduled air service to Dawson City from Whitehorse and Fairbanks (summer only).
 Whitehorse is serviced by daily commercial flights originating in Vancouver and regular flights from Calgary/Edmonton, Kelowna, Ottawa/Yellowknife, Fairbanks (summer only)and Frankfurt (summer only).

-Cruise ships ply the Inside Passage and bus connections for land travel can be included contact your travel agent.
+Cruise ships and ferries ply the Inside Passage and bus connections for land travel can be included in your itinerary.
+Contact your travel agent.

 Alaska Marine Highway